TFI International: UPS Freight acquisition

 The TFI acquisition of UPS Freight was completed in April 2021 and nearly doubled TFI's size to in annual revenue.
 The division's core LTL services were rebranded TForce Freight and would continue to operate out of the carrier's Richmond, Virginia headquarters.
 The smaller truckload business, representing about 10% of revenues, would be transferred to TFI's other US truckload companies.
 TFI announced plans to invest to into the new division for fleet upgrades including replacing about 1,000 trucks as well as price renegotiations with customers.

 TFI sold CFI to US trucking company Heartland Express for in August 2022.
 The sale included CFI's US truckload unit and Mexican logistics unit, CFI Logistica.
 TFI retained CFI's dedicated truckload business, CFI Dedicated (formerly Transport America), and US brokerage operation, CFI Logistics.

 2024 acquisitions

 In March 2024, TFI acquired Hercules Forwarding.
 In April 2024, the company acquired Daseke for $1.1 billion.
 In June, the company acquired Entreposage Marco, a food-grade truck hauler.
 In July the same year, TFI acquired Groupe CRS Express, a flatbed and heavy-haul carrier based out in Canada.

-2025 move to the U.S.
+2025 abandoned move to the U.S.

-In February 2025, TFI announced their intention to move their headquarters to the U.S. The company claims 70% of its operation in that country.
-TFI later decided to abandon moving to the U.S after shareholder backlash.
+In February 2025, TFI announced their intention to move their headquarters to the U.S. The company claims 70% of its operation is in that country.
+TFI later decided to abandon moving to the U.S. after shareholder backlash.